-For certain employees identified as MRTs, additional fixed remuneration is awarded in the form of an allowance generally paid in cash.
-The selection of recipients and the value of allowances awarded are determined as a result of an evaluation of professional experience, role and level of organisational responsibility.
+For certain employees identified as MRTs, in accordance with the Remuneration Code, additional fixed remuneration may be awarded in cash.
+The selection of recipients and the value of the additional fixed remuneration awarded are determined as a result of an evaluation of professional experience, role and level of organisational responsibility.